AnthonyQ98/data-structures-and-algorithms/algorithms/Sorting/README.md

 - Key Characteristics:
     - Reduces the amount of shifting required by insertion sort.
     - Efficient for larger data sets due to initial sublist sorting.

+# 5. Merge Sort

+Merge sort is a recursive divide and conquer sorting algorithm.
+The base case for recursion is a list with 1 element or no elements.
+This is also a sorted list, by definition.
+The idea is recursively splitting the list until the base case is reached.
+Then, the 'merge' happens.
+Where each sublist is compared and merged together in order.
+- Time Complexity: O(n log n)
+- Key Characteristics:
+    -

+# 6. Quick Sort

+Quick sort also approaches sorting with the divide and conquer approach, without added storage.
+However, if a list is not divided in half, performance is diminished.

+Quick sort makes use of a 'pivot value', there is lots of ways to choose this value, but for the sake of an example, I went with the first element in the example code.
+The purpose of the pivot value is to help split the list.
+You create two pointers... left and right mark.
+We increment left mark until we find a value bigger than 'pivot value' and we decrement right mark until we find a value less than 'pivot value.
+Then exchange these two values.
+Then repeat the process.
+Once the right mark becomes less than the left mark, we can swap the right mark with the pivot value.
+Pivot value is now in the correct place.

+The list can now be split at this split point, and quick sort can be done recursively on the left & right halves.

+- Time complexity: O(n log n)
+- Key characteristics:
+    - Same time complexity as merge sort but requires less memory.
+    - Can be more inefficient if the split points are not exactly in the middle and skewed to the side.
+    - In these cases, quick sort is O(n²)